 - 1. Acute Care Agencies - 1.1.
 An approved grape colored uniform (dress or top with slacks/skirt) with Truman Nursing insignia embroidered on left upper chest will be worn.
 Uniform must be of suitable thickness and length (ankle length slacks or at least knee length skirt).
 Uniforms will be clean and neat (not faded, wrinkled, or frayed). - 1.2.
-White or nude colored hose or socks are to be worn when in uniform. - 1.3.
-Clean white impermeable nursing shoes with a closed back or heel strap will be worn. - 1.4.
+Neutral colored hose or socks are to be worn when in uniform. - 1.3.
+Clean black impermeable nursing shoes with a closed back or heel strap will be worn. - 1.4.
 If desired, a plain, long sleeved black or white tee shirt may be worn under the uniform top. - 1.5.
 Lab coat may be worn over the uniform.
 No hoodies or fleece to be worn over the uniform. - 1.6.
 Clinical attire should cover cleavage, midriff, and underwear during patient care activities. - 2.
-Community-Based Agencies - 2.1.
-Designated polo shirt, with neat, simple, washable, ankle length khaki-colored slacks or skirt (at least knee length) will be worn.
-Clothes will be clean and neat (not faded, wrinkled, or frayed). - 2.2.
+Community-Based Agencies and Simulation/Lab Experiences - 2.1.
+An approved grape colored uniform (dress or top with slacks/skirt) with Truman Nursing insignia embroidered on left upper chest will be worn.
+Uniform must be of suitable thickness and length (ankle length slacks or at least knee length skirt).
+Uniforms will be clean and neat (not faded, wrinkled, or frayed). - 2.2.
 No jeans (of any color), sweatshirts, shorts, leggings/tight pants, sleeveless/spaghetti strap or short tops, or see through materials are to be worn. - 2.3.
 Hose or socks are to be worn. - 2.4.
-Shoes shall be clean and will have a closed back or heel strap, no open toe, no cloth shoes.
+Shoes shall be clean and will have a closed back or heel strap, no open toe.
 No sandals, boots or high heels. - 2.5.
 Attire should cover cleavage, midriff, and underwear during patient care activities. - 3.
-White lab coat - 3.1.
-Will be worn as assigned. - 3.2.
-The lab coat must be white, long sleeved without cuffs and hip length. - 3.3.
-The official patch will be sewn or ironed on the upper left arm of the white lab coat. - 3.4.
-The white lab coat will be clean and neat (not faded, wrinkled, or frayed). - 4.
 Photo identification badges are worn at all times in all clinical agencies, unless alternative identification methods are deemed appropriate by faculty.
 Identification badges must be worn above the waist.
-Students will be informed of fees and the process of obtaining badges. - 5.
+Students will be informed of fees and the process of obtaining badges. - 4.
 Hair shall be neat, clean, away from the face and eyes, and when leaning forward, will not fall past the chin.
 No headbands, bows, scrunchies, or ribbons will be worn.
 No messy buns.
 Plain, neutral barrettes and bobby pins are acceptable.
 Only natural hair colors are allowed.
 Beards and mustaches must be neatly trimmed.
 Long beards are not acceptable.
-No visible razor stubble. - 6.
+No visible razor stubble. - 5.
 Appropriate personal hygiene will be utilized (bathing, hair washing, oral care).
 Use of deodorant is expected.
 No perfumes, colognes, or scented products will be worn.
-No heavy makeup will be worn. - 7.
-No bracelets will be worn.
+No heavy makeup will be worn. - 6.
+6.1 Jewelry: No bracelets will be worn.
 Necklaces, if worn, are to be under clothing.
 A plain, smooth wedding band may be worn.
 No other rings are allowed.

-Pierced earrings (small, post type) are the ONLY visible body pierced jewelry that will be allowed in the clinical area.
+6.2 Piercings: Pierced earrings (small, post type) are the ONLY visible body pierced jewelry that will be allowed in the clinical area.
 No bars or cuffs allowed.
 If gauges are present and 1⁄2 inch in diameter or less, they must have a solid neutral colored plug in place.
 If gauges are present that are greater than 1⁄2 inch in diameter, they must be taped.
 Tongue jewelry is not allowed in the clinical setting.
 The University and/or clinical facility is not liable for any injury that may be received by the student in the clinical area related to piercings.
-No visible tattoos.
-Nails must be clean and clipped short.
-No artificial nails or nail polish allowed. - 8.
-When representing the Department of Nursing in any other setting, students will wear professional attire consistent with criterion #2.
-This includes checking on assignments at the clinical agency, meeting with a clinical preceptor, touring a facility.